pmem/pmdk/doc/librpmem/librpmem.7.md

 **librpmem** builds on the persistent memory programming model recommended by the SNIA NVM Programming Technical Work Group:
 <https://snia.org/nvmp>

+> NOTICE:
+The **librpmem** library is deprecated.
+If you are interested in a remote persistent memory support please look at new library **rpma** https://github.com/pmem/rpma.

 # SEE ALSO #